romibi/BuddyCam/README.md

 ## How to help development

 ###Rules:
 - do not implement new functions yet...
-	I want to make sure most of the old 1.6.2 functionality is re-implemented
+(I want to make sure most of the old 1.6.2 functionality is re-implemented)
-- contact me
-	I know that's a bit tricky ...
+- contact me (I know that's a bit tricky...)

 ###How to setup and use the workspace:
 (I really hope you have already done 1-3...)